Independent Auditor's report

 To the Annual Shareholders' Meeting of Sparebanken Møre

 Report on the audit of the financial statements

 We have audited the financial statements of Sparebanken Møre, which comprise the financial statements for the parent bank and the Group.
-The financial statements for the parent bank and the Group comprise the statement of financial position as at 31 December 2016, the statement of income, the statement of comprehensive income, the statements of cash flows and changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+The financial statements for the bank and the Group comprise the statement of financial position as at 31 December 2017, the statement of income, the statement of comprehensive income, the statements of cash flows and changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.

 Basis for opinion

 We conducted our audit in accordance with laws, regulations, and auditing standards and practices generally accepted in Norway, including International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor’s responsibilities for the audit of the financial statements section of our report.
-We are independent of the Bank in accordance with the ethical requirements that are relevant to our audit of the financial statements in Norway, and we have fulfilled our ethical responsibilities as required by law and regulations.
+We are independent of the bank and the Group in accordance with the ethical requirements that are relevant to our audit of the financial statements in Norway, and we have fulfilled our ethical responsibilities as required by law and regulations.
 We have also complied with our other ethical obligations in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Key audit matters

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for 2017.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 For each matter below, our description of how our audit addressed the matter is provided in that context.